-If you are hiking this Kamloops trail with small children, be sure to use caution when hiking along the edge overlooking Valleyview as the single track trail gets very close to the cliff.
-There are areas where you can walk a little further away from the edge if you are nervous of heights.
+If you are hiking this Kamloops trail with small children, be sure to use caution when hiking along the edge overlooking Valleyview as the single-track trail gets very close to the cliff.
+There are areas where you can walk a little further away from the edge if you are nervous about heights.
 It can also get quite windy up on the top of this Kamloops hike so pack a light layer with you just in case.

 The Perimeter Trail at Rosehill Park